bartificer/programming-by-stealth/docs/pbs51.md

 ### Part 2 — Re-factor the `bartificer.ca.Automaton` constructor

-The first step in refactoring the constructor is to convert the renderFn argument from required to optional by adding a default render function that renders _truthy_ states as green, and _falsey_ states as red.
+The first step in refactoring the constructor is to convert the renderFn argument from required to optional by adding a default render function that renders _truthy_ states as green, and _falsy_ states as red.

 This is simply a matter of changing this section of the constructor: